 HOW TO BUILD A HUGE LIST OF CONTACTS USING

-USE THE F.R.O.G.S. acroynm to write down (on 4 separate pages in a noteboook or sheets of paper) groups of people that you know in each category.
+USING THE F.R.O.G.S. acronym, add names to List Building Tool on the Partner Portal, or if you prefer, put them in a dedicated contacts book.
+Identify people that you know in each category.
 REMEMBER: *DO NOT* think to yourself whether they are appropriate for this business!

 Don’t put off doing this activity.
 Make it the baseline thing you try to add to ON A DAILY basis – even if you can only manage one name in a day.
 There will sometimes be periods of your life when you are just too busy to do anything else, but always make a couple of minutes a day to add to your list.